NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Scout Dedication.md

 **Prerequisites** trained in Stealth and Survival
 * * *
 You are a highly skilled scout, capable of providing your allies a timely warning of any danger.
-You gain the [[Feats/Scout's Warning|Scout's Warning]] ranger feat.
+You gain the [[Scout's Warning|Scout's Warning]] ranger feat.

 When you're using the [[Actions/Scout|Scout]] exploration activity, you grant your allies a +2 circumstance bonus to their initiative rolls instead of a +1 circumstance bonus.